 It isn’t only High Schools that have implemented cultural awareness lessons of dubious merit.
 Aboriginal man Dallas Scott has taken aim at Monash University for stereotyping Aboriginal women as abused and Aboriginal men as oppressive under the guise of cultural awareness.
 According to Scott:

 When the Australian constitution was written, the Federal government was given the power to make laws targeted at any race except Aborigines.
-The intention of these laws was to give the Federal government the power to discriminate against Chinese and Pacific Island labour that was undermining union power, or pass laws that could advantage whites who might be having trouble competing with non-white labour.
+The intention of these laws was to give the Federal government the power to discriminate against Chinese, Indian and Pacific Island labour that was undermining union power, and also pass laws that could advantage whites who might be having trouble competing with non-white labour.